TienSFU25/2650-weekly-exercises/w5/README.md

 ## Submission

-1. Github link to the Redis exercise
+1. GitHub link to the Redis exercise
 2. Postman workspace shared with Jamie's account

 ## Grading